ste-phil/AutoUnzipper/README.md

 ## How to install
-Install the provided certifiacate under Local Machine / Trusted root certificate authorizies
+Install the provided certificate under Local Machine / Trusted root certificate authorizies